 The Historic Lighthouses of Eastern America

-The Three Oldest Lighthouses on Eastern CoastClick thumbnail to view full-size
+The Three Oldest Lighthouses on the Eastern CoastClick thumbnail to view full-size

 Situated on Little Brewster island in Boston Harbor in Massachusetts, the Boston Lighthouse is officially the first one in America.
-Actually it is the second oldest lighthouse built in 1716. it was rebuilt in 1783, because the earlier one was damaged during the Revolutionary War of 1776.
-Its lights flash every 10 seconds and is visible up to 16 miles.
-It is the only working lighthouse in United States, where a resident keeper has been employed.
+Actually, it is the second oldest lighthouse built in 1716. it was rebuilt in 1783 because the earlier one was damaged during the Revolutionary War of 1776.
+Its lights flash every 10 seconds and are visible up to 16 miles.
+It is the only working lighthouse in the United States, where a resident keeper has been employed.
 Although the Graves Light has overshadowed it, yet it is still in use.

-Designed and built in 1764, the octagonal Sandy Hook lighthouse in New Jersey is the oldest standing lighthousein USA.
+Designed and built in 1764, the octagonal Sandy Hook lighthouse in New Jersey is the oldest standing lighthouse in the USA.
 It has been leading the ships into New York Harbor and still stands as it was originally constructed.
 That is why it is termed as the oldest lighthouse.